t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 QoS can be provided in some systems through the combination of network QoS (e.g., traffic engineering or wireless resource scheduling) and compute/storage resource allocations.
 For example, in some systems, a bandwidth manager service can be exposed to enable allocation of bandwidth to/from an edge computing application instance.

+In-network computation may leverage underlying services, provided using data generated by IoT devices and access networks.
+Such services include end device location, radio network information, bandwidth management and congestion management (e.g., by the congestion management feature of oneM2M {{oneM2M-TR0052}}).

 Related challenges include:

 * (Computation placement) Selecting, in a centralized or distributed/peer-to-peer manner, an appropriate compute device based on available resources, location of data input and data sinks, compute node properties, etc., and with varying goals including for example end-to-end latency, privacy, high availability, energy conservation, or network efficiency, e.g. using load balancing techniques to avoid congestion